rscode999/cnet/rules.md

 ## Final Remarks
-No contributors may make references to K-Pop Demon Hunters.
+No contributors or viewers may make references to K-Pop Demon Hunters.

 [Back to table of contents](#table-of-contents)